-Volkswagen - Audi has been the leading proponent of “clean diesel” fueled cars in the United States.
-“Clean diesel” has been sold as providing more miles per gallon, greater range between fill-ups, lower cost of operation, and the thrill and acceleration of a turbo engine.
-Volkswagen also promised the vehicle included engine technology that would eliminate the chief disadvantage of diesel fuel: high emissions of pollution.
-“We used to think of diesel as black clouds of smoke and noxious fumes.
-But that was then,” Volkswagen's website provides.
+Volkswagen told American consumers its vehicles included engine technology that would eliminate the chief disadvantage of diesel fuel: high emissions of pollution.
 Volkswagen told people they could feel environmentally responsible for buying a diesel car.
-For all this, Volkswagen charged its customers a healthy premium over similar vehicles with gasoline engines.
+For all this, the company charged its customers a healthy premium over similar vehicles with gasoline engines.

-On September 18, 2015, the world learned the truth: Volkswagen’s diesel success story was a lie.
-The U.S. Environmental Protection Agency charged Volkswagen with using a “defeat device” on its engines to deceive emissions tests.
+On September 18, 2015, we all learned that VW's diesel success story was a lie.
+The EPA charged Volkswagen with using a “defeat device” on its engines to deceive emissions tests.
 Under laboratory conditions, the affected cars’ emissions stay under the legal limit.
 On the open road, researchers found, emissions can be as high as 40 times the limit.

 |Audi A6 Quattro||2014-2016|